Applicable Employee Classes: All Florida Tech Employees and Students |

 Reporting for work after a meal or other break period under the influence of alcohol or illegal drugs is also prohibited.

 The university may occasionally sponsor an event or permit employees to attend a university-related function, at which alcohol is served.
-Although employees are not prohibited from drinking at such events, they are expected to comport themselves professionally and must maintain compliance with all university rules and regulations at all times.
+Although employees are not prohibited from drinking at such events, they are expected to comport themselves professionally and must always maintain compliance with all university rules and regulations.
 Under no circumstances should an employee drive home from such an event if he or she is impaired.

 The presence of any detectable amount of any illegal drug or illegal controlled substance in an employee’s body system while performing university business or while in a university facility is prohibited.